openebs/zfs-localpv/docs/quickstart.md

 Events:           <none>
 ```

-The ZFS driver will create a ZFS dataset (or zvol as per fstype in the storageclass) on the node zfspv-node1 for the mentioned ZFS pool and the dataset name will same as PV name.
+The ZFS driver will create a ZFS dataset (or a zvol, depending on the `fstype` defined in the storage class) on node `zfspv-node1` within the specified ZFS pool.
+The dataset name will be the same as the PV name.

-Go to the node zfspv-node1 and check the volume :
+To verify the volume on the node `zfspv-node1`, run the following command:

 ```bash
 $ zfs list